jetelain/AceArsenalExtended/README.md

                     description = "Value 1 for option A"; // displayed as tooltip
                     // image = "xxx"; Background image in Arsenal
                     // icon = "xxx"; If can changeingame, action icon in ACE menu
                     // actionlabel = "xxx"; If can changeingame, action label in ACE menu
                     // itemingame = "xxx"; If can changeingame, requires this item to be present in inventory.
 Item will be removed from inventory (added back if an other value is choosen)
-                    // changedelay = (inherited by default); If can changeingame, wait delay before change is effective };
+                    // changedelay = (inherited by default); If can changeingame, wait delay before change is effective faction = "BLU_F, BLU_T_F, BLU_W_F"; // shows this value only for selected factions, identified by their A3 code (optional)
+                };
                 class value2
                 {